"Earth Democracy: Justice, Sustainability, and Peace"

 Dr. Shiva has been invited as Bernheim Chair for the Study of Peace and Citizenship at the Universite libre de Bruxelles, Belgium.

-Besides her academic and research contributions, Dr. Shiva has also served as an adviser to governments in India and abroad as well as NGOs such as the International Forum on Globalisation, Women’s Environment and Development Organisation and Third World Network.
+Besides her academic and research contributions, Dr. Shiva has also served as an advisor to governments in India and abroad as well as NGOs such as the International Forum on Globalisation, Women’s Environment and Development Organisation and Third World Network.
 She is chair of the International Commission on the Future of Food.

 The government of India nominated Dr. Shiva for the SAARC Autonomous Women’s Advocacy Group.